 More than three-fourths of your team members skate by without feedback that helps them grow or gives them the kudos they deserve.
 Whether your agent knocks an interaction out of the park or tenses up on the phone, meaningful feedback empowers them in future interactions.

 If your agents nailed it, your feedback reassures them they’re a problem-solving powerhouse.
 They’ll keep up the fantastic work in hopes of getting similar praise later on.
 And if your agents missed the mark, your feedback helps them course-correct next time around.
 Their confidence doesn’t take a hit because you give them the input they need to improve in the very next interaction.

 Give your agents actionable and relevant feedback often.
 Use call transcriptions and in-line feedback to point out moments for improvement or moments to put on repeat.
 Be a resource for your team and watch your most-valued metrics trend upward.

-8. Roughly 21 percent of employees say they have performance metrics within their control.
+8. Roughly 21% of employees say they have performance metrics within their control.

-Only measuring KPIs out of your agents’ control crushes autonomy.
-Your agents won’t work to improve their performance or find new ways to help customers because they’ll always think metrics are out of reach.
+Only measuring KPIs your agents can’t control crushes autonomy.
+If your agents always think their metrics are out of reach, they’ll never work to improve performance.
 The angry customer call that sets Average Handle Time off the charts will diminish your agent’s positive attitude and perseverance for the rest of the day.

 Rethink what you measure and what it means for your agents.
 Rope in more human metrics that account for factors beyond your agents’ efficiency and effectiveness.
 Measure your agents’ holistic experience at work, not just hard and fast KPIs you use for accountability.

-Your agents, your customers, you, and your company all suffer when the employee experience suffers.
+Your agents, your customers, you, and your company suffer when the employee experience suffers.
 Don’t just slap a Band-Aid on the broken aspects of your AX.
 It won’t be sticky enough to leave a lasting positive impact.
-Instead, change the culture of your contact center for the better.